 - Online classes are 2hrs in length plus 30min of homework help and support each week.

 - Class size will be limited to allow for student-teacher and student-student interaction.

 - Students will interact, collaborate, and work during class time.
 If appropriate, students will be using break out rooms.

-- Exam fees of $30 for the DSD I and DSD II in-person exams will be due at the time of exam registration.
+- Exam fees of $50 for the DSD 1 and DSD 2 in-person exams will be due at the time of exam registration.

 - If registering multiple children, a registration form has to be completed for each child individually.

-- If your child is a returning student, you may check the recommended progression in their latest report card.
+- If your child is a returning student, check with your child’s teacher or the recommended progression in their latest report card.